aashidham/x402-minimal-server-aptos/README.md

 ### No On-Chain Interaction on Server

 The server never touches the blockchain directly:
-- No Aptos SDK usage (could remove the dependency)
 - All on-chain operations delegated to facilitator
 - Only needs `PAYMENT_RECIPIENT_ADDRESS` for requirements